ark-sys/scalehub/README.md

 ```

 Refer to the script's help section for detailed information on each action.

+### Nomimal execution order for playbooks

+After provisioning the cluster with K3S, the first playbook that should be deployed is **base**.

+This playbook deploys the NFS plugin for storage access and various PVCs required by the data stream application.

+The other playbooks will perform the following actions:

+- **monitoring** : Deploy the monitoring stack composed by Prometheus with NodeExporter-VictoriaMetrics-Grafana
+- **datastreamapps** : Deploys Flink and Kafka brokers with JMX-exporter for metrics
+- **transscale** : Deploys Transscale autoscaler
+- **load_generators** : Deploys a set of load generators that test Flink

 ## Configuration
 The conf folder contains the configuration files for the project, specifically the configuration file for Scalehub.
 You can specify a custom path for the configuration file using the `-c` or `--conf` option when running the shub script.